 - Store in a dark place and shake once a week.

-- The flavour will mature and grow more intense over time.
-I like to leave mine for at least 3 months.
+- Leave for at least 6 weeks – the flavour will mature and grow more intense over time.
+I like to leave mine for at least 6 months.

 - Don’t forget to give your topped up extract a shake every once in a while.

 - Use your homemade vanilla extract in the same quantities as store bought vanilla extract.

 - I find it best to remove the vanilla pods from the extract when I’m gifting bottles.
 Otherwise, your recipient will be responsible for topping up the alcohol so the pods are not exposed to the air.

 - Calories are per teaspoon of Vanilla Extract.

 - Nutrition information is approximate and meant as a guideline only.